fr33d-/frontend-nanodegree-arcade-game/README.md

 ## Usage:
 ### To the players:

 The game works like the old arcade game Frogger.
 Just without frogs.
 Move the player with the _up, down, left_ and _right_ keys of your keyboard and dont touch the bugs!
 If you do so you die and you need to start over.
 To win the game reach the water.

+Use the github pages link for a easy tryout: https://fr33d-.github.io/frontend-nanodegree-arcade-game/index.html

 ### To the developers:
 Its a simple HTML/JS game in a single view. index.html contains all semantic data.
 The js/app.js file has all player and enemy logic in it.
 To understand the logic please see the comments in that file.
 The js/engine.js provides the game engine and the js/resources.js provides all resources for the project.

 The development uses:
 1. node and npm